Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

-Proceeding, we also recall that a complex surface is said to be {\it minimal} if it is not the blow-up of some other complex surface.
-Any compact complex surface $M^4$ can be obtained from some minimal complex surface $X,$ called {\it minimal model} for $M^4,$ by blowing up $X$ at finite number of points.
+A complex surface is said to be {\it minimal} if it is not the blow-up of some other complex surface.
+Any compact complex surface $M^4$ can be obtained from some minimal complex surface $X,$ called {\it minimal model} for $M^4,$ by blowing up $X$ at a finite number of points.
 In particular, from Kodaira's classification theory a complex surface is of general type if and only if it has a minimal model with $c_{1}^{2}>0$ and $c_{1}\cdot [\omega]<0$ for some K\"ahler class, where $c_{1}$ is the first Chern class.
-For details we refer to \cite{Barth} and \cite{LeBrunAnn}.
 The compact complex-hyperbolic 4-manifold $\Bbb{C}\mathcal{H}^{2}/\Gamma$ is a classical example of minimal compact complex surface of general type.
 Usually, the complex-hyperbolic plane $\Bbb{C}\mathcal{H}^{2}$ can be seen as the unit ball in $\Bbb{C}^{2}$ endowed with the Bergmann metric.
-Furthermore, it is well-known that $c_{1}^{2}(X)=\big(2\chi(X)+3\tau(X)\big).$ In 2011, LeBrun \cite{LeBrun} showed the following result via Seiberg-Witten theory.
+Furthermore, it is well-known that $c_{1}^{2}(X)=\big(2\chi(X)+3\tau(X)\big),$ where $\chi$ and $\tau$ stand, respectively, for the Euler cha\-rac\-teristic and the signature.
+For more details, see, for instance \cite{Barth} and \cite{LeBrunAnn}.